(801) 871-5215

 Criminal Justice Revisions, Improves data tracking across the criminal justice system.
 The bill includes sex offender risk assessment collection and reporting requirements proposed by the Sentencing Commission’s Sex Offense Management Advisory Committee (SOMAC) to track static and dynamic risk scores of individuals on the sex offense registry.

 S.B.
-155 Chief Sponsor: Todd Weiler (Did not Pass)
+155 Chief Sponsor: Todd Weiler (Failed)

 Sex, Kidnap, and Child Abuse Offender Adjustments, would have reduced the amount of time that a person on the sex, kidnap, and child abuse offender register requiring a lifetime registration to be able to petition for early removal and file an additional petition for removal if previously denied.